matthewdheilmanvanderbilt/CS5262_MachineLearning/README.md

 The dataset’s format is comma separated values.
 The first row of the data contains the column name.

+## Data Issues
+The following are potential data issues.
+They will not affect the author's ability to use this dataset for learning about machine learning.
+These issues would need to be addressed if this model were to be used in a production setting:
+1. It is unknown if the gender recorded is the biological sex of the individual.
+2. It is unknown if the hypertension indicator means the patient was ever diagnosed with hypertension and is currently under treatement or not, to the point they no longer experience the symptoms of hypertension.
+3. Work type allow allows for one classification.
+A person may interpret this differently.
+Certainly a stay at home mother may eventually get a job, or be self employed while she takes care of the children.
+A person could move from private, to government, to self employed work over the course of their career.
+4. The definition of rural and urban is unknown.
+This feature also doesn't indicate if it captures where the person currently lives.

 ## Data Security
 There are no security concerns or requirements.
 No personal identifiable information is present.
 The author of this data has indicated it can be used for educational research.